thundagax/discord-miao/README.md

 ## Miao ##

-Miao is a bot to teach the user to miao decently.
+Miao is a bot to teach user how to miao decently.